 The above is an example of where a sensitivity test identifies a possible error in the model.
-In this case the explanation provides reason for the failure and evidences that outputs from the model are likely to be reasonable.
+In this case the explanation provides reason for the failure - i.e. the model is working as intended.
+However, consideration should then be given to whether this is reasonable or indicates that the modelled dependency is inappropriate.

-3.2.2 Plausible alternative set of assumptions ("ST-2")
+3.3.2 Plausible Alternative Set of Assumptions (ST-2)